Have you rented a house with unsightly transitions between different types of flooring? Don't worry, you're not alone!

 Maintaining Your Transition Strips

-Like any part of your home, transition strips require regular maintenance to keep them looking their best.
-Regular cleaning with a damp cloth or mop will help to remove dirt and debris that can accumulate over time.
-If your strips become damaged or loose, be sure to repair them as soon as possible to avoid tripping hazards or further damage.
+Like any feature in your home, transition strips need regular upkeep to stay in good shape.
+Wiping them down with a damp cloth or mop will help clear away dirt and debris that build up over time.
+If they become loose or damaged, repair them promptly to prevent tripping hazards or further wear.

 Let's take a closer look at how to deal with some common transitions between flooring materials.